TRaSH-Guides/Guides/docs/Downloaders/qBittorrent/Tips/How-to-run-the-unRaid-mover-for-qBittorrent.md

 Choose your method (select a tab) and copy/paste the script in the new window that opens, then click `SAVE CHANGES`.

-!!! info "replace `ip` with your unraid server ip, replace `port` with your webgui port you use to access the webgui"
+!!! info "replace `ip` with your unraid server ip, replace `port` with your qBittorrent WebGUI port you use to access the qBittorrent WebGUI"

 === "Python (Native)"